How to Use the GitLab Proxy in CI

 How to use Gitlab CI, Pytest and docker-compose together

 On a recent project, I was working on, I wanted to test my web service using docker-compose where I can run and kill Docker containers used by the application and see how my web application reacts to that.
 In this article, we will go over how you start docker containers using docker-compose from within Gitlab CI.
 The diagram above is a visualisation of what we are trying to achieve.
-We want to spawn Docker containers using docker-compose from within our job. ...
+We want to spawn Docker containers using docker-compose from within our job.
+The spawning and destruction of these Docker containers will be done via our Python code.
+We can achieve this by using dind (Docker in Docker).
+I have written a previous article on this topic which you can read more about here.
+This article assumes you already somewhat familiar with Docker, docker-compose and Pytest. ...

 How to use DinD with Gitlab CI